 No changes should be made to any Pexip VM via the terminal interface (other than as described when running the initial Pexip installation wizard) unless directed to do so by Pexip support.
-This includes (but is not limited to) changes to the time zone, changes to IP tables, and configuration of Ethernet interfaces.
+This includes (but is not limited to) changes to the time zone, changes to IP tables, configuration of Ethernet interfaces, or the installation of any third-party code/applications.